-Your idea should be based on science that is realistic, but is currently hypothetical.
+Your idea should be based on science and engineering that is realistic, but is currently hypothetical.
 For example, you could assume for the sake of the competition, as a previous winning team did, that a micro-organism has been identified with novel enzymatic activity.
-Remember that your idea must be believable; you should be able to account for the advances in science needed to develop your hypothetical technology.
+Remember that your idea must be believable; you should be able to account for the advances in science and engineering needed to develop your hypothetical technology.

-It is very important that if your idea is based on a piece of real research in your laboratory that is not yet in the public domain, you seek advice from your Supervisor/Head of Department.
+It is very important that if your idea is based on a piece of real research that is not yet in the public domain, you seek advice from your Supervisor/Head of Department.
 As you will learn at the workshop, disclosure of confidential information can prevent patenting the idea that has been disclosed.